Keep Your Child Rear Facing as Long as Possible

 And as far as you are concerned, you’ll just have to wait until one day when someone makes a car with rear-facing seats for adult passengers.
 (And hopefully, they’ll have some nice side headrests for me to use when sleeping.)

 Do (did) you practice extended rear facing?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

 Copyright 2018 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.

 We originally published this post in November 2013.
-It has been updated for accuracy and comprehensiveness.
+We updated the article for accuracy and comprehensiveness.